jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 ### **Sorting or processing output**
 `sacct` can output with other delimiters if you specify either `-p` or `-P` and `--delimiter=<characters>`

 `sacct` does not have a sort option.
 You need to sort its output by other methods.
 If you want to change the order of the information, specify the field names in the desired order.
+Remember that if you do not include the `-X` option to `sacct`, then the number of output fields might vary between the first of several lines per job and later lines.
+For example if you request an output format starting with "user", that field is only printed for the first line per job. (shake fist!)

-This is a prime example of where it is kindest to the SLURM master daemon if you run your query such that you store the results in a text file, then work with the text file contents.
-Rather than running many variations of a command pipeline beginning with `sacct` when you already have all of the desired output option fields and are just trying to figure out the right text-processing logic.
+This is a prime example of where it is kindest to the SLURM master daemon if you run your query such that you store the results in a text file, then work with the text file contents, rather than running many variations of a command pipeline beginning with `sacct` when you already have all of the desired output option fields and are just trying to figure out the right text-processing logic to deal with the output using sort or awk or what have you.
+OR do your initial searching in order to produce the right kinds of output using limited date or other ranges.

 ```shell title="sort failed jobs by exitcode"